Are we allowed to buy a beer?

 Do you have auditions?

-Unfortunately not so often.
-We get an increasing amount of questions concerning this and receive frequent applications and CV’s.
-We would like to keep a dialogue with as many as possible, even though positions within the company is always limited.
-As a hint, we find it easier to consider applications from people who have never seen the company live.
-The workshop situation is however where we have found most of our performers.
+Rarely.
+We get a lot of questions about this and receive applications and CVs frequently.
+We would like to keep a dialogue with as many as possible, even though work positions in the company are always limited.
+The workshop situation is however a good place for us to get to know people on a deeper level.

 Can I get in contact with Jo Strømgren to present an idea of mine?